Authors: Bojan Stojkovski and Bogdan Iordache

 “Sales is both human interaction and math – where activities should lead to measurable conversion rates through defined steps.”

 For Pavel, sales is fundamentally a fusion of art and science.
 It involves working with people, which requires trust and understanding.
-While there’s a mathematical aspect to it – where activities ideally lead to measurable conversion rate – it’s not as simple as expecting people to buy from you immediately.
+While there’s a mathematical aspect to it – where activities ideally lead to measurable conversion rates – it’s not as simple as expecting people to buy from you immediately.

 “Customers need to trust that you understand their problems, even if they may not openly express their concerns at first.
 Building this trust involves designing a process that is measurable and allows for comparison, akin to basic arithmetic where two plus two equals four,” he explains.